KintsugiCode/gruyere/README.md

 ## Threat Model

-#### Cybersecurity measures implemented can be found in the develop branch's open PRs and are elaborated on in the following threat model document
+#### Cybersecurity measures implemented can be found in the open PRs and are elaborated on in the following threat model document

 https://docs.google.com/document/d/e/2PACX-1vSl7NHOCI8WmsNo4y_KhtT34-lDKWox5i_PLhvRdVqVteUqsiXTZcU4AIZMzBF5dem2XBVNpOeW54tX/pub